-Another Paris Fashion must-see in the stock tour of the 10th is Claudie Pierlot.
+Another Paris Fashion must-see in the stock trip of the 10th is Claudie Pierlot.
 Located a few steps from Les Petites, any girlie girl willing to shell out a few more euros is sure to find a thing or two, with prices reduced up to 40 percent.
 The store is filled with feminine shapes that incorporate prints and details like bows, stars and much, much more.
 The brand attracts youthful Parisians who are fans of Sandro and Maje, and who also can’t resist the perfect ménage of taste, trends and feminine detail.
 En tout, definitely stop here in the quest for affordable high fashion, and you’ll see why we can’t stop talking about Claudie Pierlot!

 If Claudie Pierlot piques your interest, then be sure to stop at Maje—another chic brand with a girlie attitude.
 Despite the markdowns, prices can range from under 100 euros up to around 300 euros.
 The brand boasts classic pieces with modern touches, including elegant blazers with sequin detail.
 This location also carries accessories, from handbags to sandals to belts and boots.
 Various materials are used in interesting ways throughout the collection, adding edge and appeal to otherwise simple pieces.
 These include leather bandeaux and high-waisted lace shorts.
 Like Claudie, Maje uses details to create a more interesting feminine look, easily seen in the plethora of LBDs.
 Despite the uniform color of the dresses, each is distinct because of Maje’s unique and modern take on a classic piece.
 Maje is a Parisian must in my little black book!